nextcloud/gallery/.github/issue_template.md

 <!--
 If you have access to your command line run e.g.:
 # sudo -u www-data php occ app:list`
-from within your installation folder*
+from within your installation folder. www-data is the user which owns the occ file -->
--->

 <details>